AML14/tratto/experiment/README.md

 }
 ```

 We report the TOG, the source path, the number of failing tests (positive), the number of passing test (negative), the mutation score, and information for each test case.
-For each test case, we report the class under test, the method under test, whether the test passes or fails (`isPositive` is `true` if the test fails), and the test case as a String (see `TestOutput.java` for further detail).
+For each test case, we report the class under test, the method under test, whether the test passes or fails (`isPositive` is `true` if the test fails), and the test case as a String (see `data.TestOutput.java` for further detail).

 ## Related Resources